-Breach of fiduciary duties – successfully defending Nevis trusts from application to invalidate them, and their receipt of assets, on grounds of prior breach of fiduciary duties (2009-2014).
+Trusts, Breach of fiduciary duties – successfully defending Nevis purpose and/or charitable trusts from application to invalidate them, and their receipt of assets, on grounds of prior breach of fiduciary duties (2009-2014).

 Concluded contract – whether signature required – delivery of deeds – Silver Queen vs Persia Petroleum Ltd EWHC 2867 (QB).

 Contempt of Court – defended client accused of forging documents and witness statement in 8 day Chancery Division trial before Zacaroli J in November 2017